Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ### 1) Pre-Combat <a name="PreCombat_InvasionCombatStep"></a>
 #### 1.a) Bombardment <a name="Bombardment_InvasionCombatStep"></a>
 Ships with the [bombardment (*n*) ability](#user-content-Bombardment_unitAbility) that have been assigned to bombard this planet in the previous [Planetary Landing step](#user-content-PlanetaryLandings_TacticalActionStep) bombard it.
 Each bombarding ship performs *n* combat rolls.
-Deduce from the number of hits obtained the number of [planetary shields](#user-content-PlanetaryShield_unitAbility) the units on the planet have.
+Sum up the total number of hits generated across all ships.
+Deduce from this total the number of [planetary shields](#user-content-PlanetaryShield_unitAbility) the units on the planet have.
 The result is the number of hits the owner of the planet must assign to his troops on the planet.

 **Bombarding to neutrality**: If the owner of a bombarded planet is unable to assign all the bombardment hits the planet received (because she did not have enough troops), then the bombarding player may choose to [turn the planet neutral](#user-content-PlanetTurnsNeutral).
 All the installations on the planet are destroyed and all Leaders present on it must make a Fate Roll.